MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-create-workflows.md

 > [!TIP]
 > To explore the relations between the tables used in workflows, choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, then enter **Workflow – Table Relations**.

-## Example of creating a new workflow using existing events
+## <a name="example-of-creating-a-new-workflow-using-existing-events"></a>Example of creating a new workflow using existing events

 The following example creates a workflow to approve a change to the name of a vendor: